Powerful A-Ha Moments

 Kathleen

-This week, consider letting your defenses down for a moment or two to allow others to help you.
+Consider letting your defenses down for a moment or two to allow others to help you.
 When someone offers to bring you coffee or pick up your dishes, let them.
 In meetings, don’t keep talking if you really don’t know the answer to a problem.
 Stop talking and ask others for help finding the right answer.
 If you’re having trouble trusting someone, try assuming positive intent and seeing what the outcome is.
 Sometimes we have to trust a little more than we’re comfortable with to find out that it’s okay.
 If you’re always the driver, how about sitting in the back seat and letting someone else drive?
 You may actually enjoy the ride instead of being so determined to get everyone to the destination.

-In my moments of vulnerability this week, I received so much more than I would have asked for myself.
+In my moments of vulnerability,I received so much more than I would have asked for myself.
 By not controlling what was happening, things and people came to me naturally, and each gift was exactly what was needed in the moment.

 This life, this dream, we so often take for granted — or try to control — can change in an instant.
 In each moment, we can experience so much love and beauty if we only allow ourselves to receive it.
-Give yourself time this week to receive what others have to give you.
+Give yourself time to receive what others have to give you.
 Surrender — there is so little to lose and so much to gain.

 Kathleen